The Russian version of this page

 Preamble

 Pierre Deligne Contest is a competition of young mathematicians of Russia, Ukraine and Byelorussia.
-The contest winner is awarded a three-year research grant.
-The aim of the contest is to help young mathematicians to carry out scientific research staying in their home countries.
+The contest winner was awarded a three-year research grant.
+The aim of the contest was to help young mathematicians to carry out scientific research staying in their home countries.

 A few words about the origin of the contest.
 In 2004 Pierre Deligne (Institute for Advanced Study, Princeton, NJ) was awarded the Balzan Prize.
 This prize is awarded by Balzan Foundation for outstanding achievements in various domains of science and public service.
 Previously the Balzan Prize winners for mathematics were A.N.Kolmogorov, E.Bombieri, J.-P.Serre, A.Borel, M.Gromov and others.
 The rules of the Balzan Prize require that half of the sum would be spent for some project plausibly addressed to the support of young researchers.
 Pierre Deligne has chosen to support "struggling Russian mathematics".
 His proposal was accepted by the Balzan Foundation.
 See also the text of Pierre Deligne's speech (in French) at the Balzan Prize ceremony held in Rome on November 18, 2004.